Stiff Upper Lip (album): Release

-The album cover features a bronze statue of Angus; mimicked on tour in the form of a prop – bearing his demonic likeness – that was several storeys high.
+The album cover features a bronze statue of Angus, mimicked on tour in the form of a prop that was several storeys high.
 The three singles from it were the title track "Stiff Upper Lip", "Safe in New York City", and "Satellite Blues".
 In Australia, New Zealand and Europe, a two-disc tour edition of Stiff Upper Lip was released by Albert Productions in January 2001.
-This includes Stiff Upper Lip plus a disc comprising: "Cyberspace" (the B-side of "Safe in New York City"), five live tracks from 1996's No Bull, as well as three videos (for each of the singles).
+This includes Stiff Upper Lip plus a disc comprising: "Cyberspace", the B-side of "Safe in New York City", five live tracks from 1996's No Bull, as well as three videos, for each of the singles.

 The video for the title track – directed by Andy Morahan, – starts with the band driving down the street in a red 1997 Hummer H1 and being caught in a traffic jam.
 They pull into a back alley, get out, and begin to play the song on the street.
 The song that the band listens to before the car jam is "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)", released when the late Bon Scott was a member.